Top 10 Best Places to Visit in Turkey for First-Time Tourists

 One of Turkey’s oldest cities, Konya is situated in the west of the country and is infamous for being a place enriched with an old history.
 It once served as a military hub for both the Byzantine and Ottoman Empires.
 This city is home to several priceless cultural artifacts and monuments.
 The Mevlana Museum and the Aladdin Mosque are two of the must-see sites when visiting this city.

 In the heart of Konya, atop Mount Aladdin, stands the original Aladdin Mosque, which is known for its beautiful marble pillars left behind from the Roman era.
 This mosque also has the Antalya National Museum, which is home to several valuable artifacts from different cultures.
-Konya is rated as the best place to visit if you want to experience the centuries-old culture and historic monuments.
+Konya is among the best places to visit in Turkey for those who want to experience centuries-old culture and historic monuments.

 4. Antalya